Tax Strategy for Small Business Owners: Small Business Tax Planning Best Practices

 The choice of business entity drives every subsequent tax decision.
 The four primary structures:

 Sole Proprietorship / Single-Member LLC.
-Simple, no separate tax return, all income flows to Schedule C. Subject to self-employment tax of 15.3% up to the Social Security wage base.
-Best for early-stage businesses under approximately $60,000 net income.
+Simple, no separate tax return, all income flows to Schedule C. Subject to self-employment tax, including Social Security up to the annual wage base and Medicare without a wage base limit.
+Best for early-stage or lower-complexity businesses when separate payroll and S corporation compliance do not yet pencil out.

 S-Corporation.
 Pass-through taxation with the ability to split owner compensation between W-2 wages (subject to payroll tax) and distributions (not subject to SE/payroll tax).
 Requires reasonable compensation for owner-employees.
-Best for established businesses generating $80,000+ in net profit where the owner provides meaningful services.
+Best for established businesses when recurring profit, state taxes, payroll administration, and Form 1120-S costs support the election.

 Partnership / Multi-Member LLC.
 Pass-through with flexibility for special allocations between partners.
 Required when multiple owners are involved.
 Active partners' guaranteed payments are subject to SE tax; limited partners may not be.